 A week of sun and sand may be priceless for your mental health (and your tan), but you don’t need to pay a fortune to get it.
-I’ve gathered data on airfare, hotel rates, and package deals to unearth the cheapest Caribbean islands to visit, along with reasonably priced places to stay on each one.
+We gathered data on airfare, hotel rates, and package deals to unearth the cheapest Caribbean islands to visit, along with reasonably priced places to stay on each one.
 To qualify, the destination also must be ranked on the top half of the Price of Travel’s index of the cheapest Caribbean islands.

-This small island off the coast of Mexico’s Yucatan Peninsula is known for white sand beaches, colorful marine life, and the Maya ruins of San Gervasio.
-While you can fly directly to Cozumel from a handful of U.S. airports, including Dallas and Charlotte, you can often save hundreds of dollars by flying to Cancun instead and then taking a ferry to Cozumel from nearby Playa del Carmen.
+This small island off the coast of Mexico’s Yucatan Peninsula is known for its white-sand beaches, colorful marine life, and the Mayan ruins of San Gervasio.
+While you can fly directly to Cozumel from a handful of U.S. airports, including Dallas and Charlotte, you can often save hundreds of dollars by flying to Cancún instead and then taking a ferry to Cozumel from nearby Playa del Carmen.

 Eco-adventurers will find plenty to do in Jamaica, from swimming in waterfalls to zip-lining through the rainforest.
 Only-in-Jamaica spots to visit include the Bob Marley Museum and the Rastafari Indigenous Village.
 And, of course, there are plenty of beaches to relax on between excursions.